Dentist Fear Statistics 2020-2019 and Facts about Dental Anxiety and Phobias

 Often for people with dental fear, just hearing a drill operate on another patient is enough to send our heart rate into the stratosphere.
 Smelling the sterile, clinical smell can also trigger anxiety at the dentist’s office.
 Sights, sounds, and smells are inextricably linked to memory and our reaction to displays our fear right away.
 If we have dental fear, a stimulus we associate with the dentist can cause symptoms of this anxiety to manifest even when we’re not in the chair.
 Thinking of the scenario is often enough to provoke the manifestation of anxiety.
 For some, they have such powerful fear that just thinking about climbing into a dental exam chair can cause them to “smell” the chemicals and “hear” the drills, even when they are far from the dental office.

 Feelings of helplessness often contribute to intense dental fear, as well.
-Sitting in a dentist’s chair with the mouth open and the lack of personal space or privacy as another person pokes around inside your mouth can quite often make you feel invaded or violated.
+Sitting in a dentist’s chair at a dental practice near with the mouth open and the lack of personal space or privacy as another person pokes around inside your mouth can quite often make you feel invaded or violated.
 It’s not too difficult to understand how this situation can cause feelings of dental fear.
 Most dental procedures last longer than is comfortable, and certain procedures can last for many hours, leading to heightened anxiety that is prolonged in it’s duration.

 Not to mention, you have to trust in the dentist who is performing this work, since you cannot see what’s going on.
 And trusting a dentist, who sets off feelings of anxiety, can be a challenging predicament for those suffering with dental fear.